JimMcL/JUtils/README.md

 R utilities to simplify some common operations.

 ## Installation
-JUtils is not available on CRAN, so it must be installed rfom Github.
+JUtils is not available on CRAN, so it must be installed from Github.

     $ install.packages("devtools")
     $ devtools::install_github("JimMcL/JUtils")